thomasklbg/thomasklbg.github.io/_pages/about.md

   - /about.html
 ---

+Since March 2024, I'm a Research Associate (postdoc) at The Alan Turing Institute and an Associate Member of the Department of Computer Science at the University of Oxford, advised by [Marta Kwiatkowska](https://scholar.google.co.uk/citations?hl=en&user=ArcH6PkAAAAJ&view_op=list_works&sortby=pubdate) and [Lukasz Szpruch](https://www.maths.ed.ac.uk/~lszpruch/).
-I'm a third-year PhD student at the University of Oslo supervised by [Christos Dimitrakakis](https://sites.google.com/site/christosdimitrakakis).
+I did my PhD at the University of Oslo, supervised by [Christos Dimitrakakis](https://sites.google.com/site/christosdimitrakakis) (yet to defend).
+Before that I studied Mathematics the University of Münster and the University of British Columbia.

 My research interests broadly span topics in reinforcement learning and algorithmic game theory.
-I'm especially interested in problems connecting these two areas such as learning in games and incentive-aware learning.
+I'm especially interested in problems connecting these two areas such as learning in games and mechanism design under uncertainty.
 <!---
-I'm currently a Research Associate at The Alan Turing Institute and an Associate Member of the Department of Computer Science at the University of Oxford, advised by Marta Kwiatkowska and Lukasz Szpruch.
-I did my PhD at the University of Oslo, supervised by Christos Dimitrakakis (yet to defend).
-Before that I studied Mathematics at the University of Münster and the University of British Columbia.
+I'm a third-year PhD student at the University of Oslo supervised by [Christos Dimitrakakis](https://sites.google.com/site/christosdimitrakakis).
 My research interests broadly span topics in reinforcement learning and algorithmic game theory, and I'm especially interested in problems connecting these two areas (e.g., learning in games and incentive-aware learning).
-Feel free to reach out if you'd like to chat about these or any related topics.
 -->